Aletashidelek/G2-Esport-Data-Analysis/README.md

 G2's roster features players with complementary yet distinctive styles.
 Each member contributes damage across various champion selections, even Mikyx, granting the team exceptional flexibility in drafts.
 Their unpredictability can catch opponents off guard, while more consistent players serve as reliable cornerstones for the team.
 I would describe G2 as "fancy" in a way that is both strategic and engaging.
 This blend of unpredictability and consistency is what sets G2 apart and makes them consistently competitive and entertaining!

 ## Limitation
 Most data points in the visualization have small sample sizes, which may exaggerate certain trends.
 For instance, champions played only once can lead to misinterpretation.
 It’s important to remember that data represents only part of the story; factors such as coaches' and players' experience, intuition, and even the quality of sleep before a game also play crucial roles.
-Therefore, while data can greatly enhance our understanding of esports, it can equally blind us.
+Therefore, while data can greatly enhance our understanding of esports, it can equally blind us if we are not careful enough.